monstermuffin/mergerfs-cache-mover/README.md

 - **File Permissions**: Running as root ensures the script can read from and write to all directories, preserving original file permissions and ownership.
 - **Directory Creation**: Root access is required to create directories with the correct permissions in the destination path.

+## Logging
+The script logs its operations, which includes information on moved files, errors, and other warnings.
+The logs are rotated based on the file size and backup count defined in config.yml.

+Docker logs are shown in console at runtime, and also as a file on the host if you bind mount, as below.

 ## Notifications
 As of v1.1 support for various notification methods through was added via the Apprise library.
 This includes detailed notifications for script completion, threshold alerts, and error states.